B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 ## The MBC

-Memory Bank Controllers were a part of many cartridge games developed for the Gameboy and Gameboy color.
+Memory Bank Controller were a part of many cartridge games developed for the Gameboy and Gameboy color.
-It allowed the cartridge to have additional hardware that the Gameboy could utilize.
+It allowed the cartridge to not only address larger amounts of RAM and ROM, but to also have additional hardware that the Gameboy could utilize.
-The most common addition was external RAM, but different MBC's also allowed the use of timers, rumble, and even a light sensor.
+The MBCs were most commonly paired with larger ROM and additional RAM, but different MBC's also allowed the use of real time clocks, rumble, and even a light sensor.

-The MBC allowed the gameboy to use larger amounts of storage and ram than it's addressing would usually allow.
-The cartridge had 16 address lines, allowing the Gameboy to address a maximum of 64KB of ROM on the cartridge.
+A normal cartridge had 16 address lines, allowing the Gameboy to address a maximum of 64KB of ROM on the cartridge without an MBC.
-In practice, much of that address space was taken up by other functions of the system, like 8KB of VRAM, 8KB of WRAM, and I/O registers.
+In practice the maximum ROM size of a game without an MBC was 32KB.
+Games like [Tetris](#tetris) and [Dr. Mario](#dr-mario) were 32KB or less in size, so didn't require a MBC to operate.
+This allowed for very simple PCB layouts, as the single ROM chip would be directly connected to the cartridge pins.
+By placing an MBC between the console and the cartridge ROM/RAM, it could translate special reads and writes to facilitate the bank switching.

-Data on a cartridge's ROM would be split into 16KB "banks".
+ROM data on a cartridge would be split into 16KB "banks" that could be swapped out at will by the game.
-The first bank, `00`, would be always mounted at `0x0000-0x3FFF`.
+The first bank, `00`, would be always mounted at `0x0000-0x3FFF` in the Gameboy's memory map.
 This first bank usually contained code that was used commonly, as it would always be present and accessible by the program.
-The game would be able to swap out any additional banks by sending a few special instructions.
+The game would be able to swap out any additional banks by writing values to special areas of the memory map, which would instruct the MBC what bank to switch to.
-The selected bank would be mounted from `0x4000-0x7FFF`.
+The selected bank would be mounted from `0x4000-0x7FFF`, right next to the area of memory that was bank `00`.

-Games like Tetris and Dr. Mario were 32KB or less in size, so didn't require a MBC to operate.
-This allowed for very simple PCB layouts, as the single ROM chip would be directly connected to the cartridge pins.

-RAM banks behaved similarly, instead only mounting 8KB at a time from `0xA000-0xBFFF` and was able to be read and written to.
+RAM banks behaved similarly, though it only mounted 8KB at a time at addresses `0xA000-0xBFFF` and was able to be read and written to.
-For a deeper dive into how games performed bank switches, check out my article here: [Gameboy DMG ROM and RAM Bank Switching](Gameboy-Bank-Switching/).
+For a deeper dive into the specifics of how games performed bank switches, check out my article here: [Gameboy DMG ROM and RAM Bank Switching](Gameboy-Bank-Switching/).

-When developing a game, it was important to consider the size of the final product.
+When developing a game, it was and still is important to consider the size of the final product (unless you're Call of Duty).
 The size of the game and add-ons like RAM controlled what type of memory bank controller would be required.
 The following types of memory bank controllers were usually available for use: